OhTeam/My_Small_Trip/iOSTeamProject-MySmallTrip/readme/README.md

 </div>

 > Password Change
-> If users want to change the pw after login to app, they should pass 8 conditions as follows.
+> If users want to change the password after login to app, they should pass 9 conditions as follows.

 ```swift
 // MARK: - Verify Password